temilun/stlccenrollment/README.md

 This is a student group project where we are building a mobile class registration web application.

 #### Development environment
-The project is being built with Netbeans 8.2 and JDK 8 To connect to the database, make sure you ssh into the EC2 instance with your .pem key first
+The project is being built with Netbeans 8.2 and JDK 8.

+To connect to the database, make sure you ssh into the EC2 instance with your .pem key first.
+Without sshing in you will not be able to connect to the database.

-## Workflow
+## Git Workflow

 ### This project uses the [GitHub flow](https://guides.github.com/introduction/flow/) branching strategy.